 TIP: Both LFO and Sequencer come with presets that you can access by clicking the “…” to the right of the name.

 Finally, Envelope provides you with an ASHDR envelope, while Custom LFO allows you to draw in your own waveform (as seen on other Output products like THERMAL and PORTAL).

 Double click on the Custom LFO waveform visualizer to create a new point.
 Click and drag to bend the waveshape to your liking.
 Use the Humanize knob to introduce a degree of randomness.

-By assigning modulation sources to different parameters, you can shape how a Note Kit sounds over time, giving it a sense of vibrancy and life.
+By assigning modulation sources to different parameters, you can shape how a Instrument sounds over time, giving it a sense of vibrancy and life.
 You can see which parameters are being affected and control how much the modulation is affecting each of them underneath Modulation Assigned Parameters.

-There are four different Macro sliders in every Note Kit, and the Macros tab is where you can edit what those sliders do.
+There are four different Macro sliders in every Instrument, and the Macros tab is where you can edit what those sliders do.

 Each Macro slider can change multiple parameters to different degrees at the same time.
 You can change the degree for every individual parameter using the sliders underneath Macro Assigned Parameters.
 You can also double-click on the name of any Macro to edit it.

 Want more Arcade?
-Check out our favorite instruments from the most recent Kit releases.
-New sounds are added to Arcade every week, so there’s always something new to explore.
+Check out our favorite instruments from the most recent releases.
+New sounds are added to Arcade every month, so there’s always something new to explore.